 Inventum reviewed the U.S. Fish and Wildlife Service (USFWS) National Wetland Inventory (NWI) maps for the potential presence of Waters and Wetlands of the United States (WOUS) and the NYSDEC Environmental Resource Mapper for the potential presence of NYS Freshwater Wetlands on the BCP Site.
-A BCP Site-wide Wetland and waterways assessment was completed by Earth Dimensions, Inc. (EDI) of Elma, New York for the RI (Appendix C).
+A BCP Site-wide Wetland and waterways assessment was completed by Earth Dimensions, Inc. (EDI) of Elma, New York for the RI (Appendix C of the Draft RI Report).
 The wetland investigation area encompassed approximately 103-acres and included the BCP Site, Site 109, and Site 110.